 The word “Reformed” means “a return from wrong to right.”
 It refers to the 16th century Protestant Reformation, which began on October 31, 1517, when a German monk named Martin Luther nailed 95 Theses on Indulgences to the bulletin board on the door of the Castle church in Wittenberg, Germany.
 This marks the beginning of the church’s return to the Bible as the supreme authority and its gospel of salvation by grace alone, through faith alone, in Christ alone (Galatians 2:16; Ephesians 2:8-9).

 The Reformed Faith is summarized by five basic truths:

-Glory to God alone: God alone deserves all the glory and credit for our salvation (Rom.
+GLORY TO GOD ALONE – God alone deserves all the glory for our salvation (Rom.
 11:33).
-Jesus said to His disciples, “You did not choose Me, but I chose you” (John 15:16)
+Jesus said to His followers, “You did not choose Me, but I chose you” (John 15:16).

 Lots of great content at Ligonier Ministries.